antznin/LEGOlas/website/README.md

     create global variable notFinished
 	create the sensor value thread and pass the parameters A and R while (notFinished):
-		control the robot in a certain wat
+		control the robot in a certain way

 	stop the robot